mircealungu/mircea/notes/thoughtstream.md

 **

 With microsoft betting it all on AI they might actually lose quite a bit when everybody realizes that it's still a solution looking for a problem.
-I see a few months to years of slow decline for microsoft.
+I see a few months to years of slow growth if not even decline for microsoft.
 However, for the long term I would still bet on them: they are a fair company, in the sense that they make their business by selling software.
 As opposed to selling ads, which I think is less ethical a business.

 **